 Of course, you can make the same mistake on UI, but it would be more difficult since there’s visual feedback about your action.
 An audio confirmation prompt won’t be that effective as it’s not easy to visualize the numbers in your head.

-Overall, I am not convinced Voice is the future.
-There are too many inherent problems in not having a screen you can interact with.
-And even if you add a screen, Voice makes it harder to achieve many things that can be done more easily with a better UI.
-I don’t think, even if AI was perfectly capable of understanding human voice and had zero latency, we would reach a future that Humane is envisioning.
+Overall, I’m not convinced that voice is the future.
+There are too many fundamental challenges with not having a screen to interact with.
+And even when you add a screen, voice often complicates tasks that could be done more efficiently with a well-designed UI.
+Even if AI could perfectly understand human speech with zero latency, I still don’t think we’d arrive at the kind of future companies like Humane are imagining.